-7 Signs You Have Childhood Trauma (Even If You Think It Wasn’t “That Bad”)
+7 Signs of Childhood Trauma in Adults (Even If You Think It Wasn't "That Bad")

 Signs of childhood trauma in adults including anxiety and attachment struggles